 What is IT Sector Partnership?

 The IT Sector Partnership is a regional non-profit, employer-driven partnership between the tech industry, education providers, regional chambers, EDCs, and non-profits that focuses on the workforce needs of the technology industry in the South Bend - Elkhart region.
-The goal is to identify and fulfill the need for tech talent in our region via building career pathways, providing technical skills training, fostering employer-talent connections, recruiting tech talent, organizing coding events, and encouraging community engagement.
+The goal is to identify and fulfill the need for tech talent in our region through skills training, talent recruitment, industry resources, and community engagement.

 Our Administrative Partners comprises of Garatoni Family Office and Ivy Tech Community College of Indiana.
-Our funding partners include South Bend Regional Chamber and Horizon Education Alliance.
 The administration of the partnership is a collaboration of St. Joseph, Elkhart, and Marshall County consisting of major cities such as South Bend, Mishawaka, Granger, Notre Dame, Elkhart, Goshen, Nappanee, Plymouth, etc. We are financially supported through the Skill Up Grant and the Garatoni-Smith Family Foundation.

 501 (c) (3) Corp.

-To establish a Technology Culture facilitating the growth of existing organizations and boosting the inception of new ones, such that it leads to industry, community, economic, and workforce development in our region.
+To establish a Tech Culture facilitating the growth of existing organizations and boosting the inception of new ones, resulting in the development of workforce, community, economy, and Industry.

 State of Indiana

-We have received a Skill-Up Grant of $1.7 Million from the Department of Workforce Development, State of Indiana.
-A portion of the Grant would be utilized for the IT Sector Partnership work.
+We received a Skill-Up Grant from the Department of Workforce Development, State of Indiana.
+A portion of the Grant was utilized for providing training.

 Garatoni-Smith Family Foundation

-The Garatoni-Smith Family Foundation is focused on education and regional economic development.
-It has committed up to $100,000 to help in leading and coordinating the development of this IT Sector Partnership.
+The Garatoni-Smith Family Foundation is focused on workforce, community, and economic development.
+It committed to funding the initiatives of the IT Sector Partnership.

-Commenced in April of the year 2018, it is an employer-driven Steering Committee representing all involved groups and regions to provide reviews on our progress and guidance for the evolving process.
+Commenced in April of the year 2018, it is an employer-driven Steering Committee representing all involved groups and regions to provide reviews on our work and guidance for progress.